7 Tips to Learn Easy Spanish With Your iPhone for Free

 Yeah, I know that reading on a small screen is not the best thing to do, but this eBook is awesome.
 It was created by La Escuela del Sol in Costa Rica.
 I liked it because it is complete and very well organized.
 “Here you’ll find a series of lessons, reinforced with illustrations, some audio, some video and lots of real world examples.
 By the end of this book, you should be able to understand the basic grammatical structures of the Spanish language, how to greet people, count and conjugate verbs among many other things.”

 When I updated the iPhone operating system early this year, I noticed that the iTunes U app was automatically installed.
 I never paid attention to it, until now. iTunes U is a catalog that distributes courses and materials from school districts, universities and colleges around the world.
 This is a gold mine!

 Here is a free way to practice your Spanish listening comprehension.
-News is Slow Spanish is a series of podcasts slowly discussing the news and it also includes the transcript for you to follow.
+News is Slow Spanish and News in Slow Latin Spanish are a series of podcasts slowly discussing the news and it also includes the transcript for you to follow.
 This is an extremely active podcast; episodes last an average of 40 minutes and since it is based on current issues, you will get plenty of updates.

 5. Download the Royal Spanish Academy Dictionary App

 If you are learning Spanish, you need a Spanish dictionary.
 It’s just that simple.
 The Royal Academy is the most important Spanish-language authority and it’s a blessing that we can have their dictionary available for free on our fingertips.
 This app gives you access to more than 80,000 entries.

 The reality is that sooner than later you will get stuck with a word in Spanish.
 While it is not recommended to translate full paragraphs, an automatic translation app -such as Google Translate and iTranslate- will do the job for one word or two.
 The best feature of these free translation apps is the audio button that will pronounce the word for you.